Why chill out?

-Heat exhaustion is a relatively mild form of heat-related illness that can develop after several days of exposure to high temperatures and inadequate or unbalanced replacement of fluids.
-It's the body's response to an excessive loss of the water and salt contained in sweat.
-Those most prone to heat exhaustion are the elderly, people with high blood pressure, and people working or exercising in a hot environment.
+Heat exhaustion is a relatively mild form of heat-related illness that can develop after several days of exposure to high temperatures and inadequate hydration.
+Heat exhaustion is the body's response to an excessive loss of the water and salt contained in sweat.

 Warning signs of heat exhaustion include: